joetache4/Publish-For-Web/README.md

 - *From new modtime:* Will set DateTimeOriginal to the modtime of the output image.

 - *Interpret from filename:* Will set DateTimeOriginal to the date interpreted from the file name.
-See the Last Modified Time section for more details.
+This is done by searching a file name for a string of exactly 8 digits, followed by exactly 6 digits.
+There may or may not be other non-digit characters surrounding these two groups.
+The first group will be interpreted as a date in "YYYYMMDD" format, while the second will be interpreted as a time in "hhmmss" format.